 Prior to becoming a consultant, John held senior management positions in the advertising, internet access services and textbook publishing industries.
 He has owned or been a principal partner in multiple start-ups.
 John also founded two social enterprise organizations to facilitate the development of small-scale, for-profit, locally run enterprises in rural India, Africa and Brazil whose focus was to produce or provide safe, clean water and energy to poor communities.

-He is eager to apply what he knows toward helping Smith MS Information Systems students succeed in their initial job search and well beyond as fearless professionals.
+He is eager to apply what he knows toward helping Smith Masters students succeed in their initial job search and well beyond as fearless professionals.

 With more than 10 years professional development coaching experience, Adam has helped hundreds of dynamic clients advance in their careers.
 His passions include developing effective ideas to help clients brand, market, and sell themselves, fostering strategic alliances with companies, establishing connections with professionals from a variety of industries, creating and facilitating professional development workshops, and conducting mock interviews to help candidates win the job.
 Adam’s inspiration comes from witnessing professionals realize their highest potential and achieve their desired career goals.

 Prior to joining Smith in 2016, Adam worked for three years at Temple University’s Fox School of Business guiding undergraduate and alumni business students on all facets of professional development.
 Prior to his time at Temple, Adam worked for five years in the career strategies department at a large Philadelphia area nonprofit, where he coached adult professionals on employment-related issues including career decision making.

 Adam graduated magna cum laude from Binghamton University with his Bachelor of Arts in Psychology and graduated with honors from Kennesaw State University with his Master of Business Administration.